 Our research program focuses on multidisciplinary molecular imaging and nanotechnology research using novel approaches in chemistries and multi-modality imaging technologies.
 The center conducts collaborative research with a number of VCU and external investigators, as well as fosters and facilitates clinical translational imaging research.

 The center has laboratories for radiochemistry, nano-chemistry and nanotechnology, molecular biology, and multi-modality animal and tissue imaging.
-Imaging technologies within the center include preclinical PET, SPECT, CT, optical, and MRI and MRS live imaging systems as well as micro-autoradiography for ex vivo imaging.
+Imaging technologies within the center include preclinical positron emission tomography (PET), single photon emission computed tomography (SPECT), computed tomography (CT), optical, and magnetic resonance imaging (MRI) and magnetic resonance spectroscopy (MRS) live imaging systems as well as micro-autoradiography for ex vivo imaging.

 Through its close collaboration with the Department of Pathology, the Center for Molecular Imaging has access to facilities such as gene profiling, sequencing, proteomic mass spectrometry and other genomic infrastructure.